Rethinking performance, exhibition and documentation through dance

 From an institution’s perspective, Lisa Catt, Curator, International Contemporary Art AGNSW says: ‘Working with Shelley and the way that she has really cleverly made this work and conceptually constructed it, has definitely prompted us to change the way that we have approached a live work in the Gallery.

-‘What I’m most looking forward to in this iteration of Shelley’s work is that it will be on our Contemporary floor, and in conjunction with the Archibald Prize exhibition.
+‘What I’m most looking forward to in this iteration of Shelley’s work is that it will be on our Contemporary floor, and adjacent to the Archibald Prize exhibition.
 I think that encounter of seeing dancers and performers in the space, the unexpectedness of that, is something really amazing to offer within the museum experience,’ says Catt.

 Changing what it means to document dance